 Dan O’Reilly is a musician with the jazz band UNI.
-He’s been living and playing music in Myrtle Beach for over twenty years.
-And he has a wonderful story to tell about how he started and what he offers to the Market Common crowd.
+He’s been living in Myrtle Beach and playing music here for over twenty years; and he has a wonderful story to tell about how he started and what he offers the Market Common crowd.

-“My entire life, I’ve either made my full income or a significant portion of it from playing music,” he says.
-“I just followed what I was passionate about, and kept finding opportunities to do it.
-One door leads to another door, one band leads to another.”
+“My entire life, I’ve either made my full income or a significant portion of it from playing music,” he adds.
+“I just followed what I was passionate about and kept finding opportunities to do it.
+One door leads to another door— one band leads to another.”

-Dan found a piano player, and suggested they play songs together at a local restaurant.
+One day, Dan found a piano player and suggested they play songs together at a local restaurant.
 And that’s what they did.
 After awhile, Dan found a bass player and then, a drummer.
 Shortly after he married his wife, she joined their ranks as vocalist.
-His wife’s parents were quite a bit older, so the music she listened to growing up was a lot of Frank Sinatra.
+His wife’s parents were from an earlier generation, so the music she listened to growing up was a lot of Frank Sinatra.
 Her natural affinity to sing that type of music was a perfect fit with the band.

 His group was born.

-Dan performs a number of original songs, but he makes sure they are accessible to the audience, and a wide range of ages.
+Dan performs a number of original songs, but he makes sure they are accessible to the audience as well as a wide range of ages.
 So much so, that many people aren’t aware they are playing original music.

-UNI plays at Travinia’s, 4011 Deville Street, in Market Common every Friday night from 7-10pm.
-They’ve been there for 6 years.
 “I think the Market Common is a great community,” says Dan.
 “We would love it if there were more opportunities for musicians here.
-I imagine that people could almost bar hop.
+I imagine that people could almost bar-hop that way.
 It would be great to develop a real scene here for live music.
-We’ve proven it to be successful.
 This isn’t a huge town for jazz, and we’ve had a successful run here.”

 UNI Jazz Band